Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 A top-notch D.O.D. driver is more than just a steering wheel holder.

-Here’s a few things this special group of drivers excel at:
+Here’s a few things this special group of drivers are super good at:

 • Attention to Detail: Logbook entries and safety checks must be precise.